 Younger generations have more at stake than other age groups and hence should be more interested in Social Security reform.
-Under current rules Social Security system is able to pay benefits to current beneficiaries until 2016, and there is a broad political consensus that current beneficiaries should not be affected by changes to the Social Security program.
+Taxes are sufficient to pay full benefits to current beneficiaries until 2016, and there is a broad political consensus that current beneficiaries should not be affected by changes to the Social Security program.